rhefner1/c3po/README.md

-# C-3PO GroupMe Bot
+# C-3PO Bot

 Hello - I am C-3PO, human-cyborg relations!
 I was created with the mission of assisting the Beasts of the East with anything and everything that I can.
-I can connect to GroupMe and respond to events or perform various actions.
+I can respond to events or perform various actions.

 If you address me (as `c3po` or `C-3PO`), then I will respond to the following commands: